EEGKit/openvibe-sdk/plugins/processing/tools/doc/boxes/Doc_BoxAlgorithm_ExternalProcessing.rst

 The box acts as a Socket server and the external program as a client.
 If you have several External Processing boxes in the same scenario each has to work on a different port.

+We advise to use port ``0`` in production.

-An argument, with the value of the port, will be given to the third party program (after the Arguments parameter ) as: --port PORT
+An argument, with the value of the port, will be given to the third party program (after the Arguments parameter ) as: ``--port PORT``

-This means that your external program must accept the --port parameter and use it to connect to this box.
+This means that your external program must accept the ``--port`` parameter and use it to connect to this box.

 Automatic connection identifier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~